 Jinx will be a high risk/reward champ and has carry potential as she gets more and more excited.
 With her coming into Gunslingers, expect them to get a major buff in the late game.

 In addition to all of these exciting changes, TFT has also just been confirmed to be a permanent mode in League of Legends.
-This was more or less expected, but should still give players solace knowing that this is a game that will be around for the foreseeable future.
+This was more or less expected, but should still give players solace knowing that this is a game that will be around for the foreseeable future, similarly to games played on online poker sites that have been around since the early 2000s.

 For this and more TFT news and updates, be sure to check out The Game Haus’s other TFT coverage on our website.